Telethon: Hong Kong

 In Hong Kong, Tung Wah Charity Show is an annual telethon (known locally as "charity show") organised by Television Broadcasts Limited and is held on a Saturday or Sunday in December.

 Israel

 In Israel, for many years an annual telethon is held for those serving in the Israeli Defense Forces (IDF).

 A telethon is called "teletrom" in Hebrew (Hebrew טלתרום), "trom" meaning donate.

 Telethons have also been held for endangered children on Israeli channel 2, the broadcast is called "Yom Tov" (Hebrew "יום טוב"), meaning "Good Day" in English.

-Telethons in Israel usually earn high ratings, but have come under criticism for over perceived commercialism.

 Singapore

 In Singapore, Ren Ci Charity Show is an annual telethon (known locally as "charity show") organised by Mediacorp.
 Other charity shows in Singapore include NKF Charity Show.